adamsilver/fdpb/03-Book-A-Flight.md

 Notes:

 - Pressing *choose* toggles the calendar's visibility.
-- Pressing *previous* shows the previous month and selects the first day of the preview month.
+- Pressing *previous* shows the previous month and selects the first day of the previes month.
 - Pressing *next* shows the next month and selects the first day of the next month.
-- Once focus is on the grid, the arrow keys let the user move freely between days and weeks.
+- When the grid is focussed, the arrow keys let the user move freely between days and weeks.
+Pressing <kbd>left</kbd> moves to the previous day.
+Pressing <kbd>right</kbd> moves to the next day.
+Pressing <kbd>up</kbd> moves to the same day in the previous week.
+Pressing <kbd>down</kbd> moves to the same day in the next week.
 - Only the selected day is in the natural tab sequence.
-This is because for those relying on the <kbd>tab</kbd> key would have to tab ~30 times in order to leave the calendar and would it make it hard to move focus to the selected day.
+This is because for those who tab would have to tab ~30 times in order to leave the calendar.
+This makes it hard to move focus to the selected day or to leave the component entirely.
-- Pressing <kbd>escape</kbd> hides the date picker and moves focus to the button.
+- Pressing <kbd>escape</kbd> hides the calendar and moves focus to the button.
-- Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date into the text box, hides the calendar and moves focus into the text box.
+- Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date and sets focus to text box, then hides the calendar.

 Whilst screen reader users *can* operate the calendar, it's not especially useful to them.
 Entering a date by typing directly into the text box is probably easier and quicker.
 In any case, we don't assume they won't use it.
-Instead, we adhere to inclusive principle number X, by giving users choice.
+Instead, we adhere to principle 5, *give users choice*.

 #### A small trade off

 Most designers would stop here.
 After all that's everyone covered right?
 Not quite.
 Some still use a browser without support for the native date input; and that, Javascript isn't available.
 Those falling under this category, albeit a minority, will have to type a date into a text box unassisted.

 The problem is that there aren't any instructions regarding the expected format.
 We can't explain this with a hint because it will show to those using a browser that *does* support the date input.
-This is problematic, because the format is different.
+This is problematic because the format is different.

 ![]()

 We can mitigate the risk by forgiving users for delimitting the date with slashes, periods and spaces.
 But typing the year first, for example, *will* cause an error.
 A well written error message will have to handle this case.
 Fortunatley, this shouldn't happen too often.

-This is one of those occasions whereby a good solution for most, is less than ideal for a minority.
-This is a trade off that we have to make sometimes but at least it's still accessible.
+This is one of those occasions where a good solution for most, is less than ideal for a minority.
+This is a trade off that we have to make sometimes.
+Fortunately it's still accessible.
 Interesting this points out a vital difference between accessible interfaces and inclusive ones.
-This experience is accessible but it's lacking inclusivity.
+This experience is accessible but it's lacking at the inclusive level.
+[Consider explaining this more.]

-## 3. Choose passengers
+## 3. Choosing passengers

 Next, users need to enter the amount of people flying.
 ‘People’ fall under 3 catgories: